fastrgv/AdaGate/README.md

 -------------------------------------------------------
 **MacOSX** => ocmps.sh

-build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries SDL2 or SFML installed.
+build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW or SFML installed.
 This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.

 ------------------------------------------------------
 **GNU/Linux** => lcmpd.sh

-utilizes the non-standard static libraries SDL2 & SFML, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
+utilizes the non-standard static libraries GLFW & SFML, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
 This is used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

 If the delivered linux binary does not run, try...